CoderHydra984/IIT-Madras-BS-Degree-MAD-I-Lab-Assignments/README.md

 ## About the Course

-Modern Application Development-I (MAD-I) is a foundational course in application development, covering key concepts such as:
+Modern Application Development-I (MAD-I) is a diploma level course in application development, covering key concepts such as:

 - Basics of web technologies
 - Backend development using Python and Flask